GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Introduction

 \section{Introduction}

 Symbolic music datasets are important for music information retrieval (MIR) and musical analysis.
-In the past, musicians use musical notations to record music.
-Those notations include pitches, rhythms and chords of music.
-Musicologists used to analyses music pieces by reading those notations.
-Recently, computer has been used to process and analyses large-scale data, and has been widely used in MIR.
-However, there is a lack of large-scale symbolic music datasets covering a wide range of piano works in the past.
+In the Western music tradition, musicians use musical notation to write music.
+This notation includes pitches, rhythms, and chords of music.
+Musicologists used to analyse music works by reading music notation.
+Recently, computers have been used to process and analyse large-scale data and have been widely used in MIR.
+However, there is a lack of large-scale symbolic music datasets covering a wide range of solo piano works.

-One difficulty of computer based MIR is that musical notations such as staffs are not directly readable by a computer.
-Therefore, converting music notations to computer readable formats are important.
-Early works of representing music in symbolic ways can be traced back to 1900s, where piano rolls \citep{bryner2002piano, shi2019supra} were developed to record music that can be played on a musical instrument.
+One difficulty of computer-based MIR is that musical notation such as staffs is not directly readable by a computer.
+Therefore, converting music notation into computer-readable formats is important.
+Early works of converting music into symbolic representations can be traced back to the 1900s, when piano rolls \citep{bryner2002piano, shi2019supra} were developed to record music that could be played on a musical instrument.
 Piano rolls are continuous rolls of paper with perforations punched into them.
-In 1981, Data Musical Instrument Digital Interface (MIDI) \citep{smith1981usi} was proposed as a technical standard to represent music, and is readable by computer.
-MIDI files use event messages to specify the instructions of music, including pitch, onset, offset and velocity of notes.
+In 1981, Musical Instrument Digital Interface (MIDI) \citep{smith1981usi} was proposed as a technical standard to represent music and can be read by a computer.
+MIDI files use event messages to specify the instructions of music, including pitch, onset, offset, and velocity of notes.
 MIDI files also carry rich information of music events such as sustain pedals.
-MIDI has been popular for music production in recent years.
+The MIDI format has been popular for music production in recent years.